Sharon Weinberger

 Sharon Weinberger is an American journalist and writer on defense and security issues.

-She is a Carnegie/Newhouse School Legal Reporting Fellow where her "project will examine a legally murky intersection between ethics and fraud in military contracting".
-Starting in Autumn 2009 she became an International Reporting Project fellow at the Johns Hopkins University School of Advanced International Studies (SAIS).
+She was editor for news at Foreign Policy.
+She is editor in chief of the Bulletin of the Atomic Scientists.

 Education and early career

-Weinberger holds a B.A. from Johns Hopkins University, where she was elected to the prestigious honor society Phi Beta Kappa, and M.A.'s from the University of Pittsburgh Graduate School of Public and International Affairs in International Affairs and from Yale University in Russian and East European Studies.
+Weinberger holds a B.A. from Johns Hopkins University, where she was elected to the honor society Phi Beta Kappa, and M.A.'s from the University of Pittsburgh Graduate School of Public and International Affairs in International Affairs and from Yale University in Russian and East European Studies.

 She has also worked as a defense analyst for System Planning Corporation (SPC), a research, electronics and computer software company working for the US DoD, where her work focused on such areas as arms export policy, the Department of Defense laboratory system.
 Together with Dov S. Zakheim she co-authored a study for the think tank, the Center for Strategic and International Studies entitled Toward a Fortress Europe published in 2000.

 Journalist and author

 She has written for Wireds national security blog, Danger Room.
 She was editor-in-chief of Defense Technology International, a monthly magazine published by the McGraw Hill Aviation Week Group.
-She has written on science and technology policy for periodicals such as Slate, the Financial Times and the Washington Post Magazine.
+She has written on science and technology policy for periodicals such as Slate, the Financial Times, The Wall Street Journal, and the Washington Post Magazine.
 Her first book, Imaginary Weapons, describes a dispute over a weapons concept based on nuclear isomers.

+During the Autumn of 2008 and Spring of 2009 she took a sabbatical to become a Knight Fellow in science journalism at MIT.
+She was a Carnegie/Newhouse School Legal Reporting Fellow, where her "project will examine a legally murky intersection between ethics and fraud in military contracting".
+Starting in Autumn 2009 she became an International Reporting Project fellow at the Johns Hopkins University School of Advanced International Studies (SAIS).